-Febo prepares all its products fresh everyday.
-They are hand packed and then transported to the shops.
+Febo prepares all its products fresh every day.
+They are hand-packed and then transported to the shops.
 Febo is one of the only fast food shops in The Netherlands that doesn’t use frozen food.
 Febo has won various prizes for ‘best kroket’.

-Other famous Febo products are Bami, a roll filled with spicy Chinese noodles, vegetables and chicken, Frikadel, a long roll made of minced beef and pork and Cheese souffles, a pastry crust filled with hot tasty cheese, many types of burgers and of course the Febo french fries.
+Other famous Febo products are Bami, a roll filled with spicy Chinese noodles, vegetables and chicken, Frikadel, a long roll made of minced beef and pork and Cheese souffle, a pastry crust filled with hot tasty cheese, many types of burgers and of course the Febo french fries.